jcliff62-droid/demorepo/README.md

-# demorepo
+# Demo Repo file

-first time trying to learn github and git
+First attempts at learning the basics of git and github